 Klein, Organic Chemistry, 3e; complete access via WileyPlus: www.wileyplus.com/class/766884 The printed version is an optional add-on.
 A printed solutions manual is an optional add-on.
-Register on WileyPlus for the best price and immediate access with a free two-week grace period.
+Register on WileyPlus for the best price.

 ELECTRONIC MATERIALS (REQUIRED):